 A word of warning: use a sturdy whisk for this (I have a cheapo one that was difficult to use) and be prepared for an arm workout.
 You will be whisking a LOT.

 Here’s how to make butterscotch pudding from scratch!
 I won’t be posting again until after Christmas, so I wish all of you a very Merry Christmas and Happy Holidays!

 Butterscotch Pudding from Scratch

 - In a medium saucepan, melt 3 tablespoons butter over medium-high heat.
 Once it's melted, whisk continuously until starting to turn brown.
-Add the brown sugar and whisk together until sugar is melted.
+Add the brown sugar (3/4 cup) and whisk together until sugar is melted.

-- As soon as sugar has fully melted and you see a little bit of smoke rising from the top, remove from heat and CAREFULLY and gradually whisk in 1 cup of the milk.
+- As soon as sugar has fully melted and you see a little bit of smoke rising from the top, remove from heat and CAREFULLY and gradually whisk in the remaining 1 cup milk.
 The sugar may clump up and harden again- this is OK, it will melt once it heats again.
 Add the pot back to the heat on medium-low.
 Continue whisking together until all clumps are gone and mixture is smooth.

 - Ladle about half of this hot mixture gradually into the cornstarch, egg, and milk mixture, whisking continually, to temper the eggs.
 Then, gradually pour the mixture into the pot with the rest, whisking continuously.